sisrfeng/coc-wiki/Using-configuration-file.md

 ## Configuration for sources

-Common sources and vim sources are configured with prefix `coc.source.{sourcenam}` in configuration file, they share some common attributes, take 'neco' source for example:
+Sources are configured with prefix `coc.source.{sourcenam}` in configuration file, they share some common attributes, take 'neco' source for example:

 ``` js
   // Set to false to disable a source totally